Hybrid Event Frame Sensors: Modeling, Calibration, and Simulation: Hybrid Event Sensor Noise Calibration

 To calibrate noise in a hybrid sensor, we first collect and pre-process a dedicated dataset, then model the noise of APS and EVS sequentially.
 We adopt a control-variable strategy to estimate each group.
 For APS pixels, we vary the exposure time under a fixed scene, whereas for event pixels, we control pixel brightness through scene design.
 The calibration dataset includes two configurations: (\textbf{i}) dark measurements with the lens fully covered, and (\textbf{ii}) illuminated measurements with static multi-brightness patterns, \textit{e.g.,} checkerboards, color checker, resolution charts, each captured under multiple exposure times.

-\textbf{APS Noise Calibration:} Our goal is to estimate the parameters of each term in Eq.~\ref{eq:aps_noise_groups}.
-We first separate the composite noise $N_{a}$, and express the aggregate form as Eq.~\ref{eq:aps_noise_items}, where $\sigma^2_{\times}$ is the cross-term, which corrects variance among different noise sources.
+\textbf{APS Noise Calibration:} Our goal is to estimate the parameters in Eq.~\ref{eq:aps_noise_groups}.
+We separate the composite noise $N_{a}$, and express the aggregate form as Eq.~\ref{eq:aps_noise_items}, where $\sigma^2_{\times}$ is the cross-term, which corrects variance among different noise sources.